Le Marais Walking Tour, Paris

 Le Marais Walking Tour (Self Guided), Paris

-Start your trip at the Hôtel de Ville – a splendid building and quite ostentatious, acting as seat of the city government.
-Pay particular attention to notices for art & history exhibits, because they are excellent and free.
+Start your acquaintance with the area at Paris's City Hall – a rather ostentatious seat of the municipal government and a beacon of architectural grandeur since the Renaissance period.
+Pay particular attention to announcements for art & history exhibits, because they are excellent and free.

-Further along the road, one of the oldest buildings in Paris is right out in the open for you to see with the garden in front.
-Hotel de Sens has been beautifully restored, but look out for the cannonball embedded into the eastern wall – one of Paris' quirky oddities from the French Revolution.
+Further along the way, the Hotel de Sens, one of the few medieval residences left in the capital, is right out in the open for you to see.
+Beautifully restored, this building with the garden in front, turrets, and formidable stone walls, transports visitors back to the Middle Ages.
+Look out for the cannonball embedded in its eastern wall – one of Paris's quirky oddities from the French Revolution.

 How it works: Download the app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store to your mobile phone or tablet.
 The app turns your mobile device into a personal tour guide and its built-in GPS navigation functions guide you from one tour stop to next.
 The app works offline, so no data plan is needed when traveling abroad.